-- 25. A contract may consist solely of an agreement to lease an asset.
+25. A contract may consist solely of an agreement to lease an asset.
 However, a lease may also be one element in a broader set of agreements with private sector entities to construct, own, operate, and/or transfer assets.
 Public sector entities often enter into such agreements, particularly in relation to long-lived physical assets and infrastructure assets.
-For example, a public sector entity may construct a tollway.
-It may then lease the tollway to a private sector entity as part of an arrangement whereby the private sector entity agrees to: - (a) Lease the tollway for an extended period of time (with or without an option to purchase the facility); - (b) Operate the tollway; and - (c) Fulfill extensive maintenance requirements, including regular upgrading of both the road surface and the traffic control technology.
+Other agreements may involve a public sector entity leasing infrastructure from the private sector.
+The entity determines whether the arrangement is a service concession arrangement, as defined in MPSAS 32, Service Concession Arrangements: Grantor.